cmgoffena13/file-loader/README.md

 # File Loader

-A Python-based ETL tool for processing CSV, Excel, and JSON files with memory efficient processing, validation, staging, auditing, and database loading.
+An ETL framework for processing CSV, Excel, and JSON files with memory efficient processing, validation, staging, auditing, and database loading.

 ## Table of Contents